Own your first home

 Property Transfer Tax Exemption (BC)

-First-time homebuyers may be eligible for an exemption from paying the Property Transfer Tax (PTT) when purchasing an existing home under $500,000 and a newly-built home under $750,000 with GST included.
+First-time homebuyers may be eligible for a full exemption from paying the Property Transfer Tax (PTT) when purchasing an existing home under $500,000, and a partial exemption on homes worth $835,000 or less - saving you up to $8,000.
+For newly-built home, a full exemption is granted for homes under $1,100,000 with GST included.
 Learn More

 Home Buyers’ Plan (HPB)

-This is a federal non-refundable tax credit that helps first-time homebuyers offset some of the costs associated with purchasing a home.
-Receive a maximum rebate of $1,500.
+This is a federal tax benefit that helps first-time homebuyers offset some of the costs associated with purchasing a new construction home.
+Save a maximum of $50,000 on GST payments with partial exemptions between $1M-$1.5M.
 Learn More

 Want to know if you qualify?